-Here you can find all the information you need to run elections, polls, and counts with OpaVote.
+Here you can find all the information you need to run online elections and polls and to count ranked ballots online with OpaVote.
 Please read these instructions carefully and run a test election or two before you run a real election.
 Although we have tried to simplify the process, there are many important details, and making a mistake (e.g., forgetting a candidate) can require you to restart the election and be a bad experience for your voters.

-OpaVote allows you to (i) run elections, (ii) run polls, and (iii) count ballots that you have collected in other ways.
+OpaVote allows you to (i) run elections, (ii) run polls, and (iii) count ranked ballots that you have collected in other ways (e.g., paper ballots or another online system).
+We refer to each of these as items.

 A poll is similar to an election, except that anyone can vote, and the manager does not provide a list of voters.
 The manager must publicize the poll using a website, emails, or social media.